A Loan Estimate and closing costs are closely related, but they are not the same thing.

 Loan Estimate:

 A standardized, federally required form (under TRID) detailing your loan’s terms, rate, and all costs — both lender and third-party.
-It is sent within three business days after you apply for a mortgage loan..
+It is sent within 3 business days of your mortgage loan application.

 Biggest Difference: